logo Calflora, a 501c3 non-profit

 ID Tips on PlantID.net

-[Wikipedia] Namesake, Native American Uses: The genus was named for Stepan Krasheninnikov?the early 18th-century Russian botanist and explorer of Siberia and Kamchatka.
+[Wikipedia] Namesake, Native American Uses: The genus was named for Stepan Krasheninnikov. the early 18th - century Russian botanist and explorer of Siberia and Kamchatka.
 Native American use Winter fat was a traditional medicinal plant used by many Native American tribes that lived within its large North American range.
 These tribes used traditional plants to treat a wide variety of ailments and for other benefits.[5]
-The Zuni people use a poultice of ground root bound with a cotton cloth to treat burns (contributed by Mary Ann Machi)
+The Zuni people use a poultice of ground root bound with a cotton cloth to treat burns (link added by Mary Ann Machi)

 Suggested Citation